 Giving voice to diverse communities through history.

 The Kutsche Office of Local History supports local history and cultural heritage institutions, organizations, and practitioners in West Michigan through expertise, networking, and collaborative projects.
-We do this in a variety of ways including:
+We do this through

-- Support for collaborative grant writing and training on projects that support the Office’s mission; and
+- Support for collaborative grant writing and training on projects that support the Office’s mission

 - Teaching workshops for community members and GVSU faculty/staff/students on topics related to the Office’s mission

 Our Past: Telling the Untold Stories

 Read our 10th Anniversary book and learn more about the first decade of the Kutsche Office of Local History.